techiediaries/react-server-components-demo/README.md

 # React Server Components Demo

 This is a fork of the official [React Server Components Demo](https://github.com/reactjs/server-components-demo).
-You can learn more about how Prisma and React Server Components fit together in this [video](https://youtu.be/ATBdP-Yfaec?t=1482).

 ## Usage